ABTech/tracker/README.md

 ## Deployment

-The intended directory structure is as follows. `/srv/abtech-tracker` may be moved anywhere, and the `production` and `staging` may be any name (these are the instance names).
+The intended directory structure is as follows. `/srv/abtech-tracker` may be moved anywhere if you override the systemd service/socket files, and the `production-01` and `staging-01` may be any name (these are the instance names).
 ```
 /srv
 ├── abtech-tracker